 "M2Select" is a custom built, cloud based, electronic health record which meets the needs of substance abuse treatment and behavioral health providers.
 M2Select's specialized clinical workflow provides intuitive prompts for symptoms and enables you to quickly select problems and create master treatment plans with goals, objectives, and interventions.
 M2Select provides best-in-class patient lifecycle management for Behavioral Health/Substance Abuse (BH/SA) treatment centers.
-From pre-admission to billing and aftercare, M2Select is an electronic health record and patient management software that seamlessly integrates into the natural workflow of day-to-day operations.
+From pre-admission to billing and aftercare, M2Select is an electronic health record and patient management software that seamlessly integrates into the natural workflow of day- to-day operations.

-"M2Pro" is a custom built, cloud based, electronic health record for ambulatory physician practices that meets meaningful use stage 2 and no further.
+"M2Pro" is a custom built, cloud based, electronic health record for ambulatory physician practices that meets meaningful use stage 2.
 Its unique dictation services further automate the workflow process for physicians allowing them to focus on their continuum of patient care.
+This product is not currently offered in the US market but could be distributed outside of the US.